-• Consultation on Preferred Options
+Consultation on Preferred Options

-1.1.9 Preferred Options were first consulted on during October 2006.
-As a result of responses received to this document and new Government guidance, the Council decided that further work was required.
+1.0.7 Preferred Options were first consulted on during October 2006.
+As a result of responses received and new Government guidance, the Council decided that further work was required.
 The revised Preferred Options document was prepared and was consulted on during January to March 2009.